microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

     python slurmdemo.py
     </pre>

-	> As the job is running, you can use the **sinfo** command to check the status of the job.

 Next, you'll check the output to verify that the job ran correctly.

-<a name="Exercise6"></a>
+<a name="Exercise5"></a>
-## Exercise 6: View the converted images
+## Exercise 5: View the converted images

-If the job ran successfully, the grayscale images generated from the color images in the input container will be in the output container you created in [Exercise 3](#Exercise3).
+If the job ran successfully, the grayscale images generated from the color images in the input container will be in the output container you created in [Exercise 2](#Exercise2).
 In this exercise, you will check the contents of that container.

 1. Launch the Microsoft Azure Storage Explorer if it isn't already running.